Total body health includes taking care of your feet too!

 So, a good question to ask is: How long has the store had these shoes?
 Hmmm … perhaps the store clerk may not tell you this, but it’s good to consider just how “new” those shoes really are.
 Athletic shoes typically last up to 500 miles.
 If you’re actively using your shoes, consider changing shoes every 6 months or so.
 You could also recycle old or worn shoes rather than throwing such shoes in the trash.

 Taking care of our feet involves being mindful of different aspects related to the health of our feet and what we wear on our feet.
-If you do want to wear high heels, anything over 2 inches can be linked to problems associated with the feet and heel pain is the most popular type of foot pain, while bunions are more likely found in women than in men.
+If you do want to wear high heels, anything over 2 inches can be linked to problems associated with the feet.
+Heel pain is the most popular type of foot pain, while bunions are more likely found in women than in men.

 If you want to learn more about Plantar Fasciitis and how to treat it, click here to check out Plantar Fasciitis Relief in 7 Days.